lilyball/textmate-bundles/Review/Bundles/GetBundles.tmbundle/Support/help.markdown

 <center><font color=red><big><big>Still Under Constructions</big></big></font></center>

-<center><big>"GetBundles" provides an easy to use interface to install available TextMate bundles which are hosted on textmate.org's svn repositories, on github.com, and on private sites and are collected by the “Bundle Server” running at textmate.org.<br>Additionally it updates TextMate's “Support Folder” automatically if needed.</big></center>
+<center><big>"GetBundles" provides an easy to use interface to install available TextMate bundles which are hosted on textmate.org's svn repositories, on github.com, and on private sites.<br>
+  It makes usage of the “Bundle Server” running at textmate.org.<br>Additionally it updates TextMate's “Support Folder” automatically if needed.</big></center>

 # Requirements
 The computer has to be connected to the internet.